Azraeldos/Remember-Me-LED/README.md

 # STM32 Simon Says Memory Game

 An embedded **Simon Says memory game** developed in **C using STM32 HAL and FreeRTOS**.
-The system generates an increasingly difficult LED sequence that the player must reproduce using physical push buttons, with real-time feedback through an **I2C LCD, UART terminal, LEDs, and buzzer**.
+The system generates an increasingly difficult LED sequence that the player must reproduce using physical push buttons, with real-time feedback through an **I2C LCD, UART terminal, LEDs, DAC digital led voltmeter, and buzzer**.

 ## Key Features